nxtlo/aiobungie/CONTRIBUTING.md

 # Developing and Contributing to Aiobungie
 First thing, thanks for taking the time to contribute.
 I appreciate that.

-# Branches
+## Branches
 Branches should look something like this.

 * `task/a-small-branch-info`
     * This should be for any type of PR thats not mentioned under.

 * `meta/small-branch-info`
-    * This should be for typos, markdown issues. typing issues. etc.
+    * This should be for typos, documentation, markdowns, typing issues, etc.

 * `feature/a-small-feature-info`
     * This should be for feature implementation and requires more tasks and reviews only.